xiaoxianyu-office/mm/Stats.md

 ## Built-In Stats

-These stats are inherently supported by MythicMobs.
+These stats are inherently supported by MythicMobs, and can be configured in the `stats.yml` file in the plugin's root directory (`/plugins/MythicMobs/`) or inside Pack folders. (`/plugins/MythicMobs/Packs/CoolPack/`)
+The player inherits the `BaseValue` of these stats, while Mobs are granted them in the `Stats:` sub-section of their config.

  #### `ACCURACY`
 Chance for an attack to land damage.
 Reduces opponent's [DODGE_CHANCE](#dodge_chance).